 Every pet owner should have a pet first aid kit on hand.
 If you're prepared for an emergency, the solution to most problems is only a few steps away.
 Here are a few essentials to include in your pet's first aid kit:

-- Antihistamines can be used for a variety of problems, including vaccine reactions, treating the "lethargic" post-vaccine feeling and bee sting reactions.
+- Pet Emergency Kit Antihistamines Antihistamines for dogs and cats can be used for a variety of problems, including vaccine reactions, treating the "lethargic" post-vaccine feeling and bee sting reactions.
 Antihistamines are good for solving reaction problems quickly and effectively.
 The minimum you need is Benadryl (diphenhydramine) liquid at 1 mg/lb - it's a high dose that you can repeat in 30 minutes if needed.
 Injectable antihistamines of any type are faster and more effective.
 With the injection, you can be assured that the drug is in the dog, and it will begin working almost immediately.
 Epinephrine is the drug of choice in life-threatening reactions and must be given by a veterinarian.

 - Sulfamethoxazole-trimethoprim helps with Coccidia and is good for diarrhea and other gastrointestinal bugs.
 It can also be used for respiratory issues.
 Sulfa-Trimeth only needs to be given once a day, which makes medicating easier.
 The dose is 25 mg/pound.
 Give twice the first day to load the antibiotic, then you can give daily until it's resolved.

 - Doxycycline (5 mg/lb) is also helpful for respiratory problems.

 - If puppies are still nursing, use Amoxicillin/Clavamox until they are over four weeks old, as the kidneys and liver are not developed enough to get rid of drugs.